 Reserve Bank Board meetings are usually held at the Reserve Bank's Head Office in Sydney.
 Meetings are held in two other Australian cities each year.
-The Board's most recent interstate meeting was in Melbourne in April 2017.
+The Board's interstate meetings during 2017/18 were in Brisbane in September 2017 and in Adelaide in May 2018.